arne-s/JsTrans/README.md

 Generate translations using Yiic
 -----------

-Yii can be configured to automatically scan JavaScript files for translations, for more info see http://www.yiiframework.com/doc/api/1.1/CPhpMessageSource
+Yii can be configured to automatically scan javascript files for translations, for more info see http://www.yiiframework.com/doc/api/1.1/CPhpMessageSource

 An example configuration could look like this: